leanprover/fp-lean/functional-programming-lean/src/hello-world/conveniences.md

 However, there are some limitations.
 For instance, reading from standard input simply returns empty input.
 Additionally, the `IO` action is re-executed whenever Lean needs to update the diagnostic information that it provides to users, and this can happen at unpredictable times.
-An action that reads and writes files, for instance, may do so at inconvenient times.
+An action that reads and writes files, for instance, may do so unexpectedly.